 HPV Preventive Vaccines - Approved

 Gardasil - Merck's Gardasil vaccine consists of 4 proteins of HPV types 6, 11, 16, and 18.
-Gardasil is highly efficacious in preventing infection from virus types 16 and 18, which are together responsible for approximately 70% of cervical cancer cases globally.
+Gardasil is highly efficacious in preventing virus types 16 and 18 infections responsible for approximately 70% of cervical cancer cases globally.
 The quadrivalent vaccine is also highly efficacious in preventing anogenital warts, a common genital disease virtually always caused by infection with HPV types 6 and 11.

 Gardasil 9 - Gardasil 9 consists of HPV proteins, Types 6, 11, 16, 18, 31, 33, 45, 52, and 58.
 HPV infections can lead to certain cervical cancers.
 Many females with cervical cancer were probably exposed to cancer-causing HPV types in their teens and early 20s.
 Additionally, males can get HPV, causing anal and throat cancers and genital warts.